 Firstly I acknowledged my previous disapprovals and ensured the reviewer that I’m 100% committed to comply with all of Facebook’s policies.

-Also, I explained what is the nature of my website’s and my messages’ content, as if I were talking to a real person, which is indeed the case.
+In addition, I explained the nature of the content on my site and of my messages, as if I were talking to a real person, which was indeed the case.